Constituencies of Mauritius

 Constituencies of Mauritius are the electoral boundaries within the Republic of Mauritius.
 They are also commonly referred to as Circonscriptions amongst the locals.
 The country follows the Westminster system and elects 60 members of parliament for a term of 5 years.
-There are in all 21 Constituencies in the republic, each of them returning 3 members with the exception of Constituency No 21, which returns only 2 members.
+There are in all 21 Constituencies in the republic, each of them returning 3 members with the exception of Constituency n°21, which returns only 2 members.
 The Constitution stipulates that there shall be 20 constituencies and one created specially for the Rodrigues island.

 Those electoral boundaries are considered to be the main pillars for elections as they allow members of parliament to be elected and thus to form the government.
 As mentioned in the Constitution, the Electoral Boundaries Commission shall review the boundaries of the constituencies at such times as will enable them to present a report to the Assembly 10 years, as near as may be, after 12 August 1966 and, thereafter, 10 years after presentation of their last report.

-Due to the ethnic diversity of Mauritius the country's political system ensures that all ethnic groups are fairly represented.
-The Constitution identifies 4 main ethnic groups which are the Indo-Mauritians, Muslims, General Population and Sino-Mauritians.
-General Population refers to the Creoles, Franco-Mauritians as well as Christians of South Indian (Tamil) origins.
+Due to the ethnic diversity of Mauritius, the country's political system seeks to ensure that all ethnic groups are fairly represented.
+The Constitution identifies 4 main ethno-religious groups Hindus, Muslims, Sino-Mauritians and General Population.
+The latter is made up of anyone not part of the three other communities and mostly includes Mauritian Creoles and Franco-Mauritians.

 History of Constituencies

-Before 1967, according to the previous (pre-independence) Constitution, Mauritius was divided into 40 constituencies and one Member of Parliament (MP) was elected from each constituency.
+Before 1967, according to the previous (pre-independence) Constitution, Mauritius was divided into 40 constituencies with one Member of Parliament (MP) elected from each constituency.
 Elected MPs elected a Chief Minister as well as Council Members.

-Today, the constituencies still remain more or less the same but, ever since the new Constitution provided in 1992, many of the previously smaller 40 constituencies have been reorganised so as to now form a total of 21 constituencies.
+Today, the constituencies still remain more or less the same but, ever since independence, many of the previously smaller 40 constituencies have been reorganised so as to now form a total of 21 constituencies.

-The results showed a directly members would be including 24 MPs of Hindu community, 3 MPs elected from the Muslims, 1 MP elected from the sino-Mauritians and the 12 resting MPs were of Christian group.
-This affected the equality of representation thought ethnic groups which are considered as very sensitive subject and then government decided to amend the law and move it to a system of Best Loser.